Monday, March 25, 2013

 Review

 It's hard to think that ALIENS might not be the best possible sequel to Ridley Scott's Alien because it's very different.
 It matches up to the predecessor, mainly because of the direction by James Cameron.
 He added the action and took a few inspirations from Starship Troopers.
 It has the intensity and the edge-of-the-seat suspense that is part of the series formula.
-ALIENS has maintained the details and aspects like Sigourney Weaver's continuation of her acting as Ripley, and great moments include when Ripley is fighting against the Alien Queen.
+ALIENS has maintained the details and aspects, like Sigourney Weaver's continuation of her acting as Ripley, and great moments include when Ripley is fighting against the Alien Queen.
 There are fantastic performances by Lance Henriksen, Michael Biehn and Bill Paxton.

 As far as sequels come and go, ALIENS lived up to the first movie, unlike several sequels that failed to do so.
 ALIENS is a tremendous classic with a loyal following from fans, and it's a must-see if you're into the sci-fi/horror genre.